dyne/dnscrypt-proxy/README.markdown

   requests.
 The default value is 250.
 * `--pidfile=<file>` in order to store the PID number to a file.
 * `--user=<user name>` in order to chroot()/drop privileges.
+* --resolvers-list=<file>: to specity the path to the CSV file containing the list of available resolvers, and the parameters to use them.
 * `--test` in order to check that the server-side proxy is properly configured and that a valid certificate can be used.
 This is useful for monitoring your own dnscrypt proxy.
 See the man page for more